Product Name: SiteGround

-Now, Google cloud is notoriously known for maintaining one of the fastest and most powerful networks, that means, your website will naturally be faster on SiteGround, unless you screw up with badly coded plugin or themes.
+Now, Google Cloud is notoriously known for maintaining one of the fastest and most powerful networks, which means, your website will naturally be faster on SiteGround unless you screw up with a badly coded plugin or theme.

 Here are some less known advantages of hosting on Google cloud via SiteGround:

 - Multiple opportunities for new data center locations